bioneoficial/DEVinHouse/reactTodoList/README.md

   # Todo List in React
-This is a project to a todo list in react, using Material Ui to Styled, this app use a Local Storage to save the Todo List items.
+This is a project of todo list in react, using Material Ui to Styled, this app uses Local Storage to save the List items.

 ## Features
 ARRUMAR